davidby332/quickstart/content/post/rich-content.md

   - Created quantitative models to predict the effects of changing immigration policy on labor markets and U.S. fiscal policy.
   - Utilized econometric methods to analyze and estimate workers' substitutability by educational attainment and country of education using large scale census data from IPUMS.
+  - Developed custom optimization methods to reduce the run time of the model central to my thesis from 22 hours to under 2 minutes allowing for more in depth policy analysis.

 - University of Minnesota, MN, 2013-2015 MA, in Economics

   - Identified and forecast the main drivers of the U.S business cycle using time series data.
   - Analyzed cross-country data and performed statistical analysis to understand the linkages between international trade flows and fiscal policy.
+  - Completed extensive coursework in both cross section and time series econometrics, computational methods and trade economics.

 - University of Manchester, UK, 2010-2012, BEconSc in Economics

-  - Completed extensive coursework in econometrics with applications to finance.
+  - Completed extensive coursework in econometrics and statistics with applications to finance.
   - Ranked in top 1\% of class and received the Dean’s Achievement Award.